 If the object that the ID handle points to gets deleted anywhere else in the code the ID will still be safe.
 When trying to retrive a deleted object the function will return null.
 Accessing null pointers will never cause the game to crash.
-Had this been a class handle the code had tried to access deleted memory and caused the game to crash.
+When accessing a class handle that has been deleted that leads to accessing deallocated memory and the game will crash.